bh-premnath-git/innoverpaymentservice/README.md

 - Optional: Python 3.11+ and `grpcio-tools` if you plan to regenerate protobuf stubs outside the containers

 ### Environment configuration
 -  `.env` and replace placeholder secrets before starting the stack.
-The compose file now requires a non-placeholder `KONG_OIDC_CLIENT_SECRET` so Kong can authenticate with Keycloak, and other values should be customized to match your local setup.
+The compose file now requires a non-placeholder `WSO2_AM_CLIENT_SECRET` so WSO2 API Manager can authenticate with Keycloak, and other values should be customized to match your local setup.

 ### Start the stack
 ```bash
 make up
 ```
 `make up` performs a `docker compose up -d --build`, ensuring images are rebuilt before the services launch.
-Wait for the CockroachDB bootstrap jobs to finish (`docker compose logs -f cockroach-bootstrap`) before hitting APIs through Kong at `http://localhost:8000`.
+Wait for the CockroachDB bootstrap jobs to finish (`docker compose logs -f cockroach-bootstrap`) before publishing or invoking APIs through WSO2 API Manager at `https://localhost:9443`.

 ### Useful commands
 - `make up` – Start all containers with a fresh build (`docker compose up -d --build`).